lalinsky/lalinsky.com/_drafts/2025-10-26-zio-async-io-for-zig.md

 I've been watching the [Zig](https://ziglang.org/) language for a while now, given that it was created for writing audio software (low-level, no allocations, real time).
 I never paid too much attention though, it seemed a little weird to me and I didn't see the real need.
 Then I saw a post from [Andrew Kelley](https://github.com/andrewrk)
-(creator of the language) on Hacker News, how he reimplemented my Chromaprint algorithm in Zig, and that got me really interested.
+(creator of the language) on Hacker News, about how he reimplemented my Chromaprint algorithm in Zig, and that got me really interested.

 I've been planning to rewrite AcoustID's inverted index for a long time, I had a couple of prototypes, but none of the approaches felt right.
 I was going through some rough times, wanted to learn something new, so I decided to use the project as an opportunity to learn Zig.